GaganBehrh/Travelling-Blog/README.md

 Users can easily log out of their account with the click of a button.

 ### [CRUD]Read functionality
-Travelling Posts can be viewed by going on the Manage Posts button on the and clicking on View button on the individul post Search Desserts
+Travelling Posts can be viewed by going on the Manage Posts button on the navigation bar and clicking on View button on the individul post

-### Add a Recipe
+### Add a post
 [CRUD] Create or 'add' a new travelling experience by clicking on the Add New button.

 ### Update a Travelling Experience
-[CRUD] Update or 'edit' their own travellibg experience on this page.
+[CRUD] Update or 'edit' their own travelling experience on this page.

 ### Delete a Travelling Experience
-[CRUD] Delete or 'remove' a user's own travelling experience by clicking on the Delete button.
-4
+[CRUD] Delete or 'remove' a  travelling experience by clicking on the Delete button.

 Features Left to Implement..........